fkie-cad/headerParser/README.md

 ```bash
 $devcmd> msbuild HeaderParser.vcxproj /p:Configuration=<Release|Debug> /p:Platform=<x64|x86> [/p:PlatformToolset=<v142|v143|WindowsApplicationForDrivers10.0>]
 ```

+**Warnings**
+MSBuild issues some serious warnings:
+- warning C6001: Using uninitialized memory
+- warning C6386: Buffer overrun

+But so far I could not figure out, how to fix them, or put another way, what's the problem.
+If someone knows, feel free to drop me a line.

 ### Runtime Errors (Windows)
 If a "VCRUNTIMExxx.dll not found Error" occurs on the target system, statically including runtime libs is a solution.